 - Promote the recognition of the professional accomplishments of minorities

-- Work for the increased participation of minority chemistry professionals in the Society at all levels
+- Work for the increased participation of underrepresented and marginalized chemistry professionals in the Society at all levels

-- Compile best practices for recruitment, retention, career development, and evaluation of programs for the advancement of minorities
+- Compile best practices for recruitment, retention, career development, and evaluation of programs for the advancement of underrepresented scientists

 - And much much more!